3 chargeback prevention myths that are costing your business

 “Collaboration between banks and issuers have made chargeback protection and prevention tools easier than ever to implement, with minimal to no integration on the merchant side,” Harrison said.
 “On the fraud tool side, rapidly growing partnerships between service providers and processors — think, Magento and Salesforce — have made integration easy.
 Some businesses can access robust fraud protection in less than a day.”

 These days, businesses don’t need extensive technology or fraud knowledge to use a chargeback prevention tool.
 The right integrations are easy to navigate, so even the newest team members can train quickly.
-And once a business has the right tools in place, it can respond to disputes quickly and, in some cases, automatically refund purchases to prevent chargebacks.
+And once a business has the right tools in place, it can respond to customer inquiries quickly, relaying transaction details and meeting compelling evidence requirements to stop chargebacks pre-dispute.

 Don’t let chargeback prevention myths hold you back